umar07/ML_Projects/README.md

 ## Machine Learning Projects
-Uses classification and regression algorithms to solve problems on publically available datasets.
+Uses classification and regression algorithms to solve problems on publicly available datasets.

 The list of projects in this repo are: